-Briony Witherow discusses the new season's crop and how to find the best hay for horses
+Briony Witherow, discusses how to find the best hay for horses

 When trying to find the best hay for horses, it helps to know your supplier and to invest in the relationship.
 Just like your farrier or your vet, your forage supplier is a key part of your team.
 Where possible if you can, visit the producer in person, get a good understanding of what they produce and how, this will improve the chance of getting an appropriate and consistent product.

-Enquire early.
-If sourcing a new supplier, get in touch now for next year, some producers will set aside stock or ensure ample is put into production to meet requirement.
-Many good producers will have 2022 stock already ear-marked for customers before it’s in the ground.
+If sourcing a new supplier get in touch a year in advance where possible, some producers will set aside stock or ensure ample is put into production to meet requirements.
+Many good producers will have already ear-marked stock for customers before it’s in the ground.

 Be clear about what you want.
 Being comfortable with the key terms associated with forage and being aware of what your horse requires is essential in communicating with the producer.
 The clearer you can be, the more likely you are to get a suitable product.

-Buy early where possible.
-If you can buy early in the year and collect straight off the field, not only are you likely to get the best price² but, in the event the harvest is poor, this allows you to be a in proactive position to secure more forage.
+If you can buy early in the year and collect straight off the field, not only are you likely to get the best price¹ but, in the event the harvest is poor, this allows you to be a in proactive position to secure more forage.